-The Master’s Degree in Hereditary Cancer: from Molecular Profile to Management, prepares specialists with multidisciplinary competencies from dedicated diagnostic-therapeutic paths on hereditary neoplastic syndromes – areas of growing interest for molecular oncology progresses and for recognizing oncological prevention as an essential care level.
+The Second-level Short Specialisation Degree in Hereditary Cancer: from Molecular Profile to Management, prepares specialists with multidisciplinary competencies from dedicated diagnostic-therapeutic paths on hereditary neoplastic syndromes – areas of growing interest for molecular oncology progresses and for recognizing oncological prevention as an essential care level.

 The course focuses on the acquisition of cross-sectional multidisciplinary knowledge of molecular biology, pathological anatomy, medical genetics, oncology, gastroenterology, general surgery, senology, gynaecology, endocrinology and psychology, necessary and sufficient to create a cultural and professional profile capable of managing the patients and families suffering from the most frequent hereditary neoplastic syndromes.

-The Master provides professionals with the skills to manage the oncological genetic prevention autonomously, in a spoke centre, and to work for a hub centre.
+The Second-level Short Specialisation Degree provides professionals with the skills to manage the oncological genetic prevention autonomously, in a spoke centre, and to work for a hub centre.

-The course units of the Master’s Degree in Hereditary Cancer: from Molecular Profile to Management provide advanced and thorough training on how to manage the hereditary genetic risk in oncology.
+The course units of the Second-level Short Specialisation Degree in Hereditary Cancer: from Molecular Profile to Management provide advanced and thorough training on how to manage the hereditary genetic risk in oncology.
 The course is organized from general to specific, so that both professionals with a pre-clinical and clinical training can acquire suitable knowledge to manage the most frequent neoplastic syndromes, during the Master.

 It starts with modules on molecular biology, medical genetics, pathological anatomy and general oncology, and ends with covering every single hereditary syndrome.